DmitryMyadzelets/u-machine/README.md

 mini(); // transition from run to run
 ```

-The `deanonymize` method creates properties for functions with the same names as the states.
+The `deanonymize` method creates properties for functions with the same values as the key names of the object.
 You can change default name of property `named` to another passing it as a second argument:

 ```javascript
 machine.deanonymize(obj.states, 'stateName');